remix-run/react-router/docs/start/framework/installation.md

 </docs-info>

 Most projects start with a template.
 Let's use a basic template maintained by React Router:
-Most projects start with a template.
-Let's use a basic template maintained by React Router:

 ```shellscript nonumber
 npx create-react-router@latest my-react-router-app